matplotlib/mplcairo/README.rst

    (cairo 1.15.4 added support for PDF metadata and links; the presence of this feature is detected at runtime.)

-mplcairo can use Raqm_ for complex text layout if it is available.
-Refer to the instructions on that project's website for installation on Linux and OSX.
-I am not aware of any build scripts for Raqm on Windows.

 Building
 ========